arkinj/ur3e-basics/README.md

 # This only needs to be done once per login session.
 xhost +

-# Start the container by running the provided script
+# Start the container by running the provided script.
+This assumes you are at the root of the repo.
-cd /catkin_ws/ # Move to the root of the workspace ./.docker/scripts/docker-mount-run
+./.docker/scripts/docker-mount-run

 # To enter the same running container in another terminal window, run the following.